pygae/clifford/docs/index.rst

    :width: 500 px
    :align: center

-If you think GA looks interesting and want to learn more, check out the `wiki page <https://en.wikipedia.org/wiki/Geometric_algebra>`_,  and here are some great introductory textbooks!
+If you think Geometric Algebra looks interesting and want to learn more, check out the `wiki page <https://en.wikipedia.org/wiki/Geometric_algebra>`_,  and here are some great introductory textbooks!

 * Geometric Algebra for Physicists, by Doran and Lasenby
 * Geometric Algebra for Computer Science, by Dorst, Fontijne and Mann